awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-create-iam-instance-profile.md

 For information about `ssmmessages`, see [Reference: ec2messages, ssmmessages, and other API calls](systems-manager-setting-up-messageAPIs.md)\.

 **About 'kms:Decrypt'**
-In this policy, the `kms:Decrypt` permission enables customer key encryption and decryption for session data\.
+In this policy, the `kms:Decrypt` permission turns on customer key encryption and decryption for session data\.
 If you will use AWS Key Management Service \(AWS KMS\) encryption for your session data, replace *key\-name* with the Amazon Resource Name \(ARN\) of the KMS key you want to use, in the format `arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-12345EXAMPLE`\.

    If you won't use AWS KMS encryption for your session data, you can remove the following content from the policy\.